akdh/cst-tools/README.md

 # Other tools:

-There two Gists might also be helpful:
+These two Gists might also be helpful:

 https://gist.github.com/akdh/65c6391eb85b553fcf12